JMongol/twilio-test-toolkit/README.md

 What's required
 ================

 TTT depends on [Capybara](https://github.com/jnicklas/capybara).
-It uses Capybara's session object to POST requests to your controllers.
+It uses Capybara's session object to make requests to your controllers.

 TTT expects your controller actions to behave like well-behaved Twilio callbacks.
 That is, you need to respond to XML-formatted requests, and need to respond with a 200 OK.
-TTT also requires that your controller actions be wired for POST, not GET (Twilio does support GET, but TTT lacks this support).
 Twilio will not follow 301 or 302 redirects properly, and neither will TTT (see below for more details).

 TTT has only been tested with RSpec on Rails.
 It might work on other test frameworks or other Rack-based frameworks.
 Feel free to submit pull requests to improve compatibility with these.